Being broke is miserable, and you must be left wondering, “Why am I poor?”

 This really means figuring out your net worth.
 If you do not have a starting point, how can you grow real wealth in the long term?

-I would suggest using a free personal finance tool called Personal Capital that tracks all of your bank and credit card accounts so you know exactly where you stand.
+I would suggest using a free personal finance tool called Empower that tracks all of your bank and credit card accounts so you know exactly where you stand.

 You can get started for free here.